OlivierMorelle/MillerBot/readme.md

 Meet Miller
 -----------
-Miller is a bot that lists and ping people that have not send any message in a specific channel.
+Miller is a bot that lists and ping people that did not send any message in a specific channel.
-It is used for event registering when a channel is created for a specific event.
+It is used for event registration.
-The need of this bot comes from organisation of Arma missions.
+When a channel is created for a specific event, everyone is asked to announce their participation or not and if so, to select an available slot.

 Commands
 --------